 A.R.S. § 20-224.03: The "qualified jobs tax credit" became effective from and after June 30, 2011.
 It provides a tax credit to a taxpayer that makes a required level of capital investment in Arizona and that has a minimum number of qualified employment positions (full-time employees for which the employer pays at least 65% of health benefit costs and to whom the employer pays at least the median wage by county computed by the Arizona Commerce Authority).
 A qualifying employer is permitted a tax credit of \$3,000 for each qualified employment position for each of three years of continuous employment.
-One insurer reduced its tax liability by \$1,400 on its calendar year 2011 tax report.
+No insurer had reduced tax liability on its calendar year 2013 report for this credit.